kristinhargrove/areyoumadatme/README.md

 ## Shoutouts

 Thank you to my boyfriend and friends for inspiring this quiz.
-I am sorry for all the times I made you mad!
+I am sorry for all the times I made you mad...<br>
 *All questions inspired by real life situations.

 ## App site